Over-the-Counter (OTC) Hearing Aids

 Patient Reviews

-Read what some of our patients have to say about our staff and our office!
+Read what some of our patients have to say about our staff and our office in our Google Reviews!

-Reviewer Profile Photo Marilyn Erickson, on Google
+Reviewer Profile Photo Karen Johnson, on Google

-Reviewer Profile Photo Keith Klos, on Google
+Reviewer Profile Photo Tad Shaver, on Google

-Reviewer Profile Photo Roxan Fennigkoh, on Google
+Reviewer Profile Photo Ken Mohrbacher, on Google

 So impressed by their customer service.
 Very clean office and everyone was very professional and kind.
 Easy to work with.